1RaY-1/check-ip/README.md

 # About
 Simple program to check if ip adresses are active or not using **ping** command.
+NOTE One Thing: I'm not a C programmer, this code is simple and could be done better, but it works.

 ## How it works